Do you have a question about Barista Camp? Please read through the list below to find answers to some of the most common questions.

-Q. How can you maintain the integrity of the Coffee Diploma System by reducing training time and increasing delegate numbers?
+Q. How can you maintain the integrity of the Coffee Skills Program by reducing training time and increasing delegate numbers?
 Is the certificate one can earn in a 4-group training session over two days the same as the certificate someone would earn at Barista Camp?

-We've gone to great lengths to ensure that the integrity of the CDS system is maintained.
-We've taken multiple measures which you can read in full here.
-These include working with an AST coordinator, providing a great team of lead and assistant ASTs per module with additional help from volunteers, increasing the teaching time, creating more opportunity for practice, etc.
+We've gone to great lengths to ensure that the integrity of the CSP system is maintained.
+We've taken multiple measures which include working with an AST coordinator, providing a great team of lead and assistant ASTs per module with additional help from volunteers, increasing the teaching time, creating more opportunity for practice, etc.

 Q. With approximately 200 delegates attending Barista Camp this year, why is BGE taking business away from my own training school?

 There are at least three answers to this question: